 In terms of proximity to museums and ease of transport, nothing beats accommodation in Florence city centre, but in the case of families with children, I believe it is worth considering different options such as the area of Oltrarno and, farther from the city centre, the residential area of le cure.

 You read that right: I am not giving you a list of where to eat but rather a list of what you should look for, when in Florence.
 Honestly, it’s not about being lazy here, but food in Florence is gorgeous and a list of good restaurants would take over my whole blog!

 Florence is surrounded by the rolling hills that make Tuscany famous and is the home of earthy plates: cured meats, steak, soups are signature dishes but of course, pasta and pizza are available everywhere.
 You might notice that once you leave the most touristy restaurant you are not often offered a kids menu.
 This is pretty standard in Italy, but it’s important not to get put off by this: most of the food in traditional places is suitable for kids and we were always offered an option of a half portion for the kids (charged at half price)

 For a special treat, head for gelato in Badiani: outside the city centre, reliable sources tell us is the best gelato in Florence and from what we could tell, they are right!
-If you want to head out of the city, a lovely place with amazing food is Fattoria di Maiano, in Fiesole, a working farm with an amazing restaurant and guided tour for kids.
+Or house in Florence was in the same area as Badiani and a trip to this gelateria was one of our holiday traditions.
+If you want to head out of the city, a lovely place with amazing food is Fattoria di Maiano, in Fiesole, a working farm with an amazing restaurant and guided tour for kids

 Transport and getting around